| |

 reactions will proceed.
 This explains why silicones are stable

+to dilute solutions of inorganic acids and bases.
 The action of gasoline on silicones is not a chemical reaction.

 Instead, physical processes are at work.
 The swelling of the